 - Make sure you are using a safety-approved sleep space.*

 - Check whether the crib has been recalled by the U.S. Consumer Product Safety Commission.

-- Make sure baby is on their back.
+- Place baby on their back.
 Baby can be asleep or awake for the photo.

-- Double-check that baby’s sleep space has no blankets, pillows, crib bumpers, pets, other children, or stuffed animals/toys.
-The crib should have only a fitted sheet on a firm, flat mattress.
+- Remove items from baby’s sleep space—including blankets, pillows, crib bumpers, pets, other children, or stuffed animals/toys.
+The space should have only a fitted sheet on a firm, flat, and level mattress.

-- Remove any sleep position products, especially those that claim to reduce the risk of SIDS.
+- Remove any infant sleep positioning products or devices, especially those that claim to “prevent” SIDS and sleep-related deaths.

-- Take off any loose items, such as a hat or bow, that could increase the risk of choking or strangulation.
+- Take off any apparel, such as a hat or bow, that could increase the risk of choking or strangulation.